CodePosse/WCAG-Brute-Force/README.md

 ## Overview

-This is a file I ([tim hunold]) am making using CSS and jQuery :poop: to help patch a site quickly for the purpose of attempting 508 WCAG AA compliance.
+This is a file I ([tim hunold]) am making using CSS and jQuery :poop: (plus vanilla JS) to help patch a site quickly for the purpose of attempting 508 WCAG AA compliance.
 It is unlikely to fix everything, but it can help a ton.

 Please let me know if you'd like to contribute to this [repo], this is based mainly on what I currently deal with.